swift-developer-tools/swift-libgit2/README.md

 ### Concurrency

 Some libgit2 APIs are asynchronous, but are not exposed as asynchronous.
-Generally, any API which interacts with a remote repository will be asynchronous.
+Generally, any API which interacts with a remote repository is asynchronous.
 Since swift-libgit2 provides direct bindings to libgit2, no Swift methods are asynchronous either.
 Consider using an appropriate [concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/) API to handle these cases and other synchronous work which may be better performed off the main thread.